APS301123/Predicting_Protein_Function_Project/README.md

 # Predicting_Protein_Function_Project
 - Note code does not work since dataset is not uploaded due to its size, yet.
-That is why no outputs and the error is present.
+That is why there are no outputs and a file not found error is present.
+The present code does work as intended with the corresponding file.

 ## Plan for Creating Dataset
 <img width="606" height="445" alt="Screenshot 2025-10-30 at 9 58 11 PM" src="https://github.com/user-attachments/assets/ed99526b-d9be-4a0e-8906-6287a5c85bc3" />